crate/crate/docs/admin/system-information.rst

       - Generation number of the segment, increments for each segment written.
       - ``LONG``
     * - ``num_docs``
-      - Number of non-deleted lucene documents in this segment.
+      - Number of non-deleted Lucene documents in this segment.
       - ``INTEGER``
     * - ``deleted_docs``
-      - Number of deleted lucene documents in this segment.
+      - Number of deleted Lucene documents in this segment.
       - ``INTEGER``
     * - ``size``
       - Disk space used by the segment in bytes.